porzione/wavescan/README.md

-# generate LSP sampler config (or SFZ bank) from sample files
+# Generate drum kit for LSP sampler or SFZ from audio files

-Find all wav/flac/aif samples in provided with `-d` directory and print text config for importing to [LSP multisampler](https://lsp-plug.in/?page=manuals).
+Find wav/flac/aif samples in provided with `-d` directory and print text config for importing into [LSP](https://lsp-plug.in/) sampler.
+SFZ output contains only key and sample opcodes, tested with [sfizz](https://sfz.tools/sfizz/).
 Debug messages are printing to stderr.

 ## requirements

-python 3 with couple of modules
+python 3.9 with couple of modules

 ```bash
 pip install audiofile